throskam/rgstats/README.md

 	git clone https://github.com/mpeterv/robotgame-bots.git

 You can now place your bots in the _bots_ directory.
-Time to time you get run `git pull` in the different git repositories in order to keep them up to date.
+Time to time you can run `git pull` in the different git repositories in order to keep them up to date.

 Usage
 -----